frealis/portfolio/README.md

-This is a portfolio website located at https://www.matthigg.com.
+This is a portfolio website located at https://www.matthigg.com and hosted on GitHub pages.
+It uses an npm module called 'gh-pages' that creates a separate branch, also called 'gh-pages', that is used to contain the files that will be hosted.
+To install gh-pages:

+  $ npm i gh-pages

+# Local Development

+To run the website locally, run:

+  $ npm start

+  ... which will automatically open a new tab and display the page at http://localhost:3000.

 To start the sass-watching script in package.json, run:

   $ npm run sass

+# Production

+To deploy this web portfolio, run the custom 'deploy' script in package.json, "deploy": "gh-pages -d dist", via:

+  $ npm run deploy

 Todo:
   - fix bug with rapidly clicking hamburger icon

-## Boiler Plate create-react-app README below this point
+## --- Boiler Plate create-react-app README below this point ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### `npm test`